Supports in employment

 Your next plan will still have money for your supports at work but the National Disability Insurance Agency (NDIA) is making changes to the budget it is in and what it is called.

-While you can continue to work at your ADE, these changes will give you more choice about how you use these supports, including how they might help you achieve any new employment goals.
+While you can continue to work at your ADE, these changes will give you more choice about how you use these supports, including how they might help you pursue any new employment goals.

 - Information for participants working in an ADE (DOCX 1.3MB)